 Ropes & Gray has expanded in every measurable way in the

-21st century, acquiring smaller boutique firms in the States while claiming new turf in Asia and
+21st century, acquiring smaller boutique firms in the States while

-Europe.
-Known for its corporate work, the firm has adapted to law's
+asset management work, the firm has adapted to law's accelerated

-intellectual property, litigation, life sciences, and health
+property, litigation, life sciences, and healthcare.

 Branching Out from Beantown